Home PhotoAcute Studio PhotoAcute Mobile

 1/8

-For example: if you have 5 MPix camera and 1280x1024 display, the sample picture should take 1/5th part of whole snapshot width.
-Click here for the illustration.
+For example: if you have 5 MPix camera and 1280x1024 display, the sample picture should take 1/5th of whole snapshot width.
+Click here for an illustration.

 Important: You should keep w/W ratio for each zoom level, so the higher zoom will require longer distance.